Jeff Baena’s cause of death confirmed as stars post messages for Aubrey Plaza

 Jeff Baena’s cause of death has been confirmed by officials, after news broke that the indie filmmaker had died aged 47.

-Baena, the husband of actor and producer Aubrey Plaza, died by suicide on Friday (3 January) in his Los Angeles home, the Los Angeles County Coroner’s Office told The Hollywood Reporter.
+Baena, the husband of actor and producer Aubrey Plaza, died by suicide on Friday (3 January) in his Los Angeles home near the Hollywood Hills and Los Feliz areas, the Los Angeles County Coroner’s Office said.

-His body was reportedly discovered by an assistant in the morning; officers arrived at the home and Baena was pronounced dead at the scene.
+His body was discovered by an assistant in the morning; officers arrived at the home and Baena was pronounced dead at the scene at 10.39am.

 Plaza’s representatives said: “The family is devastated and asks for privacy at this difficult time.”